-Following a proposal made by the Swiss Delegation to the Inter-Parliamentary Union, the Swiss Parliamentary Services (SPS), in collaboration with the Federal Department of Foreign Affairs (FDFA), conducted a pilot project on parliamentary technical cooperation during the 2015– 2019 legislative period.
+The Parliamentary Services (PS), in collaboration with the Federal Department of Foreign Affairs (FDFA), conducted a pilot project on parliamentary technical cooperation during the 2015–19 legislative period.
 Given the success of the pilot project, the Federal Assembly’s

-The SPS support parliamentary technical cooperation projects mainly in the areas of parliamentary oversight and evaluation, legislative work, public relations and civic education.
-The SPS give priority to projects that aim to deliver tangible and lasting results, and focus on just a few countries.
-These technical cooperation activities are in line with Switzerland’s foreign policy objectives to promote respect for democracy in the world, as defined in the Federal Constitution (Article 54, para.
+The PS support parliamentary technical cooperation projects mainly in the areas of parliamentary oversight and evaluation, legislative work, public relations and civic education.
+The PS give priority to projects that aim to deliver tangible and lasting results, and focus on specific countries.
+These technical cooperation activities are in line with Switzerland’s foreign policy objectives to promote respect for democracy in the world, as laid down in the Federal Constitution (Art.
+54 para.
 2).
-The SPS’s activities are also in conformity with
+The activities of the PS are also in conformity with

 the common principles for support to parliaments drawn up by the Inter-Parliamentary Union (IPU), of which the Swiss Parliament is an official member.